 Governor Christopher T. Sununu

-Governor Christopher T. Sununu is the 82nd Governor of the State of New Hampshire.
-He is currently serving his first term and has the distinction of being the youngest Governor in the country.
+Governor Christopher T. Sununu is the 82nd Governor of the State of New Hampshire and is currently serving his second term.

-Among his accomplishments during his first year in office was delivering a balanced state budget with no new taxes or fees and establishing full day kindergarten.
-Additionally, Governor Sununu doubled funds to fight the opioid crisis, made investments in clean water projects, expanded educational opportunities for students, and signed job creating business tax cuts into law.
+Among his accomplishments during his first term was delivering a balanced state budget with no new taxes or fees and establishing full day kindergarten.
+Additionally, Governor Sununu provided property tax relief by returning $65 million to cities and towns for roads, bridges, and safer schools, invested $275 million in clean water projects, expanded educational opportunities for students, and signed job creating business tax cuts into law.

-Governor Sununu’s leadership garnered a number of awards in 2017 including the New Futures’ 2017 President’s Award for championing policies that improve the health and wellness of all Granite Staters.
-He is one of only five Governors nationwide honored by AARP with their Capitol Caregiver 2017 award and he is even the Lydia’s House of Hope Lebanese Cook-Off Winner.
+Governor Sununu’s leadership has garnered a number of awards including the New Futures’ 2017 President’s Award for championing policies that improve the health and wellness of all Granite Staters.
+He is one of only five Governors honored by AARP with their Capitol Caregiver 2017 award and received CASA’s 2018 John McDermott Champion of Children Award.

 Before being elected Governor in 2016, Chris served three terms on the New Hampshire Executive Council representing 32 cities and towns in Rockingham and Hillsborough counties.